vapourismo/opam-nix-integration/README.md

 ## Building the initial package set

-When calling the `opam-nix-integration` entrypoint, you can supply the following optional arguments:
+When calling the `opam-nix-integration.makePackageSet` entrypoint, you can supply the following arguments:

 | Parameter | Type | Description |
 |-----------|------|-------------|